Greater Bay Area

-Thanks to support from St. Joseph Health, Sonoma County, we've created this guide of heart failure resources for North Bay residents.
+Thanks to support from Providence Health, Sonoma County, we've created this guide of heart failure resources for North Bay residents.
 Check back often as we continue to add more tools and information.

 With heart failure, the weakened heart can’t supply the cells with enough blood.